 \section{IV.
 Voting model on Network}

 In this section, we combine the network and voting models discussed in the previous two sections.
-We consider the voter able to view $r$ previous votes.
-This problem becomes one of determining how voters select $r$ previous votes.
+We consider the voter to be able to view $r$ previous votes.
 In Section II, we define how to select previous voters for reference.
 The influence of reference voters is represented as a voting model in a network.
 Our problem lies in how the network affects the voting model.
 In this study, we analyzed the cases by comparing models based on networks created by a parameter $\omega$.
-The network includes a random graph, BA model case, and the extended lattice, which correspond to $\omega=1,0,-1$, respectively.
-In Fig.\ref{graph}, we illustrate each one of these three cases for $r=2$.
+The network includes a random graph, the BA model case, and the extended lattice, which correspond to $\omega=1,0,-1$, respectively.
+In Fig.\ref{graph}, we illustrate each of these three cases for $r=2$.
 A white (black) dot indicates a voter who voted for candidate $C_0 (C_1)$.
 The two arrows point toward a dot, indicating that a voter refers to two other voters when $r=2$.
 In the case of a 1D extended lattice, the voter refers to the latest two voters.
-In the case of a random graph, a voter refers to two previous voters who were selected randomly.
+In the case of a random graph, a voter refers to two previous voters who are selected randomly.
 In the case of the BA model, a voter refers to two previous voters selected through the voter's popularity network.
 A positive $\omega$ network has the characteristics of a scale-free network with hubs.
 However, in the negative $\omega$ network, the variance in the number of connections in each node is small.